hls4ml-finn-mlperftiny/tiny_results_v0.7/open/hls4ml-finn/code/ic/CNV-W1A1/training/README.md

 the training of this model is now one of the examples of the quantization aware training library [Brevitas](https://github.com/Xilinx/brevitas).

-To reproduce the training the following steps can be taken:
+To reproduce the training the following steps should be taken:
 1. Install [PyTorch](https://pytorch.org/get-started/locally/)
 2. Install Brevitas, by following the install instructions here: https://github.com/Xilinx/brevitas#installation
 3. The training can now be run as the bnn-pynq example of Brevitas